AhsanulHasan16/tts-nodejs-python/README.md

 For easier testing, what I did was, first in the TTS API, I got a speech from an English text, and then after that, I just took that mp3 file of the output and uploaded it in the STT API.
 Pretty neat.

 Not sure if I will be adding anything else in the project but there are some more ideas that are boiling inside of me.
-So let's see.
+Maybe a bengali STT if I can?
+Let's see.

 - Saki